LizaDarrous/lhcMR/README.md

 `SP_pair` indicates how many sets of starting points should be generated from all these parameters (generated with small noise added or randomly).
 If `nStep=1`, we advise to have more starting points `80-100`, whereas if `nStep=2` the value can be 50 or higher.
 `saveRFiles=TRUE` will write the results of the previous functions as `.csv` files in your working directory.

-Note: if you are using your own LDscore, please specify the number os SNPs used to generate the file in `M`
+Note: if you are using your own LDscore, please specify the number of SNPs used to generate the file in `M`

 ##### Step 3: Running the likelihood optimisation to estimate the parameters, followed by a block-jackknife procedure to calculate parameter-SE using `lhc_mr()`: